 how babies recognise faces

-how babies learn to pay attention to some things and not others
+how babies and children learn to pay attention to some things and not others

-how they learn to understand what other people do and think, and
+how they learn to understand what other people do and think

 how their language and understanding of the world develops

-We are also interested in understanding why and how some children develop conditions such as autism - please visit http://basisnetwork.org for more information on our Babysibs project.
+We are also interested in understanding why and how some children develop conditions such as Autism and ADHD - please visit https://www.staars.org/ for more information and if you'd like to participate - REGISTER HERE.

 You can download a map here which shows where we are located.